Maine Mass Timber Commercialization Center Overview

 - Coordinate execution of a Life Cycle Analyses (LCA) of competing construction systems, which the wood design community in North America agrees is a need to demonstrate the environmental benefits of using CLT2.
 In 2017, UMaine’s Office of Innovation and Economic Development (OIED) was awarded a competitive grant to perform a cost analysis comparing CLT construction to traditional steel and concrete for a specified building.
 Preliminary LCAs will be conducted on the conceptual designs resulting from the project described above.
 In doing so, funds will be leveraged to enhance the overall objective of both programs, while adding to the much-needed database of LCA on CLT construction in North America.

-- Create an Attraction Package to help attract a mass timber manufacturer to invest and locate in Maine.
+- Create an Attraction Package – download the full version (26.2 MB), or the abridged version (1.4 MB) – to help attract a mass timber manufacturer to invest and locate in Maine.
 The Business Attraction Package will present several possible locations for a CLT plant within the state, based on criteria such as: site characteristics, environmental issues, utilities, transportation access, labor profile, business climate, quality of life, public services, and State and Federal incentive and tax exemption/credit programs applicable to CLT manufacturing facilities.

 - Develop products to make Maine more competitive in the North American mass timber market.
 Due to the smaller diameter logs in the Northeast (compared to other regions of the county), sawmills in Maine produce, on average, smaller dimensioned lumber.
 While Maine’s sawmills manufacture significant volumes of nominal 2-inch thick lumber (the predominant lumber thickness used in CLT), other products, such as nominal 1-inch thick boards are also produced in significant quantities.
 Proposed product development will include investigating the use of this thinner lumber in CLT.
 Rapid investigation is needed to (1) ensure the Maine lumber resource is a competitive raw material component for CLT products, and (2) demonstrate this technology option to future CLT manufacturers.